 As an undergraduate at UC Berkeley, I studied Cognitive Science and Computer Science.
 I was a research assistant in the Knight lab, where I worked with Arjen Stolk on a communication study focused on the neural correlates of non-verbal human communication.
 You can play the communication game used in this experiment here.

-My CV can be found here.
+My CV can be found here (updated December 2025).
 If you’d like to reach out, please contact me at ibg [at] berkeley.edu.